PythonOptimizers/cygenja/doc/source/use.rst

 """"""""""""""

-:program:`cygenja` allows to define **one** default action that will be triggered when no other compatible action is found for a given template file that corresponds to a `glob <https://docs.python.org/2/library/glob.html>`_ pattern:
+:program:`cygenja` allows to define **one** default action that will be triggered when no other compatible action is found for a given template file that corresponds to a `fnmatch <https://docs.python.org/2/library/fnmatch.html>`_ pattern:

 ..  code-block:: python